 We will also have anti-hypertensive medications available should you experience an elevation in blood pressure that is determined to be unsafe or is not resolving.
-Common reactions include: somnolence, headache, hypotension, abdominal pain, fatigue, nightmares, nausea, irritability, throat pain, dizziness, temperature elevation, diarrhea, otalgia, sexual dysfunction and constipation.
+Common reactions to these anti-hypertensive medications include: somnolence, headache, hypotension, abdominal pain, fatigue, nightmares, nausea, irritability, throat pain, dizziness, temperature elevation, diarrhea, otalgia, sexual dysfunction and constipation.
 Serious reactions include: syncope, bradycardia, hypersensitivity reaction, and angioedema.